jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByCommentStatus(_findByCommentStatus string) ([]*Post, error)
 ```
-FindByCommentStatus searchs against the primary key comment_status and will return []*Post,error This method is a programatically generated finder for Post
+FindByCommentStatus searchs against the database table field comment_status and will return []*Post,error This method is a programatically generated finder for Post

 ```go